 And as if that were not bad enough, one of the 11 lines has to be excluded right away, because it unambiguously denotes the carrying of arms for a purpose other than being prepared for confrontation.

 The source of this line is a biography of Captain John Smith.
 The context is that Smith has been captured by a group of Native Americans.
-Fearing that he will be killed, Smith tries to avoid or at least delay that fate by making a gift of his compass to the Native Americans’ leader.
+Fearing that he will be killed, Smith tries to avoid that fate, or at least delay it, by making a gift of his compass to the Native Americans’ leader.
 Eventually, though, his captors “fastened him to a tree and prepared to dispatch him with their arrows.”
 But Smith’s life is suddenly spared:

 It is clear from this text that the Native Americans’ purpose in carrying Smith’s weapons was not to use them, but rather to bring them to their village, and perhaps also to display them in the triumphal procession.
 So this use doesn’t convey the “natural meaning” that Heller endorses.